The World Record Musky: Biggest Muskies Ever Caught

 The fourth record is the current length record.
 The current length record musky was caught recently in November of 2022 on the St. Lawrence River by Derek Balmas.
 The IGFA requires the measurement of the musky to be from the tip of the nose to the inside fork of the tail.
 So their musky was 135 cm or 53 inches although the total length is probably closer to 60 inches if you measure to the tip of the tail.

-There are a lot of guys adapting new marine electronics technologies and big natural swimbaits to musky fishing, and we feel like the record may be broken in the next few years.
+There are a lot of guys adapting new marine electronics technologies and big natural swimbaits to musky fishing, and there’s a feeling that the weight record may be broken in the next few years.